gcziprusz/NeuralNest/dict.md

   - A loss function, also known as a cost function or objective function, is a measure of how well a machine learning model is performing with respect to its training data and the task it is trying to accomplish.
 It quantifies the difference between the predicted output of the model and the actual target values in the training data.
 The choice of a loss function depends on the type of machine learning task being performed (e.g., regression, classification) and the specific characteristics of the problem domain.
 Some common types of loss functions include:

 # M
+- Markov Decision Process (MDP)
+  - Is a  mathematical framework for modeling decision-making in situations where outcomes are partly random and partly under the control of a decision-maker.
 - Member notation ∈
     - Denotes that an element belongs to a particular set.
 - max pooling layer